haliphax/aethersprite/README.md

   Change the bot's nickname per-server
 - `raid`
   A collection of commands for scheduling and announcing raids
+- `safe`
+  A collection of commands for viewing faction safe contents - [Discord Bot Safe README]
 - `settings`
   A collection of commands for manipulating the bot's settings framework
 - `shop`